About Viiflow¶

 break

 This allows for a fine-grained control of the iterations.
-Here, the iterations are stopped when the residual falls below 1e-5.
+Here, the iterations are stopped when the residual falls below 1e-5 and we take only 0.01 times the Newton direction as a step.
 For the usage of gradient information I suggest looking into the Fluid-Structure Interaction example.

 bl[0].S # Airfoil surface coordinate, CCW from trailing edge